San Jose State vs. Hawaii NCAA Football Odds, Plays and Insights | September 19, 2021

 San Jose State Top Players

-- Nick Starkel leads the team with 702 passing yards (351.0 yards per game) and has a 54.8% completion percentage this year (40-of-73) while throwing four touchdowns with three interceptions.

-- Tyler Nevens has rushed for a team-high 149 yards on 27 attempts (74.5 yards per game) and two touchdowns.
+- Tyler Nevens has taken 27 carries for a team-leading 149 rushing yards (74.5 yards per game) while scoring two touchdowns.

-- Kairee Robinson has run for 18 yards on seven carries (9.0 yards per game) this year.
-He also has five catches for 50 yards (25.0 per game).
+- So far this year Kairee Robinson has rushed for 18 yards on seven carries (9.0 ypg).
+Robinson also helps out in the passing game, catching five passes for 50 (25.0 ypg).

-- Isaiah Hamilton's stat line this year shows eight catches for 131 yards.
-He puts up 65.5 receiving yards per game.
+- Isaiah Hamilton has chipped in with eight catches for 131 yards this year.
+He averages 65.5 receiving yards per game.

 - Charles Ross is averaging 62.0 yards per game, racking up six receptions for 124 yards and one touchdown.